 Queensland Population 2019

 Queensland, often abbreviated as Qld, is the second-largest state in Australia in terms of area.
-Queensland is located in the northeast region of the country and it's bordered by the Northern Territory to the west, South Australia to the southwest, New South Wales to the south and the Coral Sea and Pacific Ocean to the east.
+Queensland is located in the northeast region of the country, and the Northern Territory borders it to the west, South Australia to the southwest, New South Wales to the south and the Coral Sea and the Pacific Ocean to the east.

 Queensland is the third-most populous state in the country with an estimated population of 5.01 million and a population density of 3 people per square kilometer, or 7.5 people per square mile, which ranks 5th in Australia.
-Queensland is very large and it is actually the 6th largest sub-national entity in the world.
+Queensland is , and it is the 6th largest sub-national entity in the world.

 Cities in Queensland

 Queensland is home to 10 of the 30 largest cities in Australia.

 Brisbane is the capital and largest city of Queensland, and the third largest city in Australia.